HOME REPAIR FRAUDS

 As you Christmas shop in crowded stores, guard your purse (or wallet) with your life (not really)- it's not worth it).
 But do be careful with your valuables.

 Pickpockets are just dying to get their hands on your cash, jewelry, birth certificates, and social security cards.
 Why are you carrying those documents, anyway?
 Keep your eyes wide open, and have a Merry Christmas.
-While doing Christmas shopping, if you see persons acting in a suspicious manner, call the police.
-Relay the exact location, a direction of travel (if any), what the suspicious activity is.

 Fire can be deadly during the cooler Christmas season.